Welcome to the second issue of the DICG newsletter.

-We start the first newsletter with a letter from Alejandro Nino Murcia, a transplant surgeon from Colombia & one of the co-chairs of the DICG who will be finishing his term in December.
+We start the second newsletter with a letter from Sanjay Nagral, a transplant surgeon from India and one of the co-chairs of the DICG who just started his term in January, 2021.

 To do so, they made use of advanced google searches and interrupted time series analysis methodology.
 They collected data on “kidney trade,” “kidney sale,” “organ trafficking,” and “transplant tourism” reporting in 25 different countries with time points well before and after the 2008 promulgation of the DoI.
 They found that the DOI has a positive impact on the reporting of “organ trafficking” and “transplant tourism” but not on the reporting of “kidney sale” and “kidney trade.”
 They conclude to say that the increased reporting of “kidney sale” and “kidney trade” can be indicative of an impact of DOI on public awareness and increased reporting of the residual transplantation related crimes.